marcriehm/kubernetes-research/API.md

 * NAME is an optional Object name, within the namespace and kind; it is not given when querying for a list of Objects.
 * QUERY_PARMS are optional query parameters.
 Some query parameters include "labelSelector" and "fieldSelector"

+Some examples are:
+* `GET /api/v1/namespaces/my-namespace/pods`: list all Pods in namespace 'my-namespace'
+* `PUT /api/v1/namespaces/my-namespace/pods/my-pod`: update Pod 'my-pod' in namespace 'my-namespace'
+* `GET /apis/apps/v1/namespaces/my-namespace/deployments/my-deployment`: get deployment 'my-deployment' in namespace 'my-namespace'

+For POST (create), PUT (update), DELETE (delete) operations, the payload defining the Object is given in JSON in the body of the
+HTTP message.
+The API docs at https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.12 do a good job of defining the Object JSON for all of the kinds of Objects.
+It is a good idea to familiarize yourself with the API docs as a reference for creating declarative files.

 <p align="center"><a href="./Objects.md">&larr;&nbsp;Previous</a>&nbsp;&vert;&nbsp;<a href="./Authentication.md">Next&nbsp;&rarr;</a></p>